 The Shasta Regional Transportation Agency (SRTA) is the federally-designated metropolitan planning organization (MPO) and state-designated regional transportation planning agency (RTPA) for the Shasta County region.
 SRTA is required by federal law (Title 23 U.S.C.
 Section 134) and state law (CA Government Code Section 65080) to prepare and adopt a comprehensive regional transportation plan covering a minimum 20-year planning horizon.
 This plan must be updated every four years.
 The most recent RTP was adopted in June 2015.

 As part of the RTP, SRTA must develop a Sustainable Communities Strategy (SCS) - which is required under California Senate Bill 375, the Sustainable Communities and Climate Protection Act of 2008 (SB 375) - that addresses how the RTP will meet the region's greenhouse gas (GHG) emissions reduction targets.
 Under SB 375, the California Air Resources Board (CARB) established GHG reduction targets for years 2020 and 2035 for California's eighteen MPOs in 2010.
 Currently, SRTA's GHG reduction targets are 0% for years 2020 and 2035.
 Every eight years CARB is required to review and update the GHG reduction targets.
 In 2017, CARB published a draft report proposing new targets of -4.0% for SRTA in years 2020 and 2035.
-These targets have not been finalized or adopted.
+Those targets were adopted by CARB on March 22, 2018.

 Adoption of the 2018 Regional Transportation Plan, including Sustainable Communities Strategy and certification of the accompanying Supplemental Environmental Impact Report will be presented to the SRTA Board of Directors for consideration on October 9, 2018.